 Our future as a nation

-I am running for Chairman because I want to see us better aligned to achieve our potential as a people.
-With over 26 years of experience in Oklahoma Indian Country, assisting leaders in strategic planning, development projects, and nation building, and after 4 consecutive terms as an elected legislator for the CPN, it is obvious to me that we have an opportunity to rekindle the fire of our great nation.
+I want to see us better aligned to achieve our potential as a people.
+With over 26 years of experience in Oklahoma Indian Country, assisting leaders in strategic planning, development projects, Nation building, and 4 consecutive terms as an elected legislator for the CPN, it is obvious to me that we have an opportunity to rekindle the fire of our great nation.

-We need a change in leadership and I would like you to join me, help me unite our people, and become a part of this historic campaign.
-We are 36,000 strong and getting stronger.
+We need a change in leadership and I would like you to join me, help me unite our people, and become a part of our grassroots movement.
+We will stand strong as we continue our efforts.

 Rekindle the fire